mthom/scryer-prolog/README.md

       "Delimited Continuations for Prolog").
 - [x] Tabling library based on delimited continuations (documented in "Tabling as a Library with Delimited Control").
-- [x] A _redone_ representation of strings as difference list of chars, using a packed internal representation.
+- [x] A _redone_ representation of strings as difference lists of characters, using a packed internal representation.
 - [ ] clp(B) and clp(ℤ) as builtin libraries (_in progress_).
 - [ ] Streams and predicates for stream control (_in progress_).
 - [ ] An incremental compacting garbage collector satisfying the five